 Director of Student Data and Assessment

-Title I provides federal funding to schools to help students who are low achieving or at most risk of falling behind.
+Title I provides federal funding to schools to assist students who are low achieving or at most risk of falling behind.
 Title I is allocated to schools based on the percentage of student receiving free/reduced lunch.
 Schools with a percentage of at least 40 percent are eligible for a schoolwide program.
-Parent and family involvement are not only required, but critical to student success.
+Parent and family involvement is critical to student success.

-Union Public Schools has eight schoolwide Title 1 Programs.
-They are Briarglen, Boevers, Clark, Grove, McAuliffe, Rosa Parks and Jefferson elementary schools and the 6th/7th Grade Center.
-Jarman Elementary has been designated as a Targeted Assistance Program.
+Union Public Schools has nine schoolwide Title 1 Programs.
+They are Briarglen, Boevers, Clark, Grove, Jarman, Jefferson McAuliffe, and Rosa Parks elementary schools and the 6th/7th Grade Center.

 See also Federal Programs